TylersTech2020/wifi-pineapple-cloner/README.md

 ## Important notes

 1. The original pineapple binaries are compiled with mips24kc and BE endianness.
-So your target hardware must be support instructionset mips24kc with BE endianness.
+So your target hardware must support instructionset mips24kc with BE endianness.
 [List of hardware](https://openwrt.org/docs/techref/instructionset/mips_24kc).

 2. The original pineapple binaries are compiled with SSP ([Stack-Smashing Protection](https://openwrt.org/docs/guide-user/security/security-features))
-So your version has to support it so as not to have this type of errors:
+Your version has to support it, so as not to have this type of errors:
 ```
 [    7.383577] kmodloader: loading kernel modules from /etc/modules-boot.d/*
 [    8.052737] crypto_hash: Unknown symbol __stack_chk_guard (err 0)